Original illustration (schematic): flush flight deck concept on a ship outline (diagrammatic).

 Introduction: The Revolutionary Design

-HMS Argus (commissioned September 1918) is widely regarded as the first aircraft carrier with a full-length, unobstructed flight deck—a decisive evolution from earlier seaplane carriers and flight-platform ships.
-Based on comprehensive research documented in Charles E. MacKay's authoritative work Aircraft Carrier - Beardmore's HMS Argus - ex Conte Rosso, this Enhanced Edition presents the complete story of how Argus's revolutionary design transformed naval aviation from experimental concept to practical operational capability.
-Converted from the incomplete Italian liner Conte Rosso, Argus brought hangar integration, lifts, and flush deck operations together in a single coherent design that established the carrier's essential architecture for the next century.
+HMS Argus (commissioned September 1918) is widely regarded as the first aircraft carrier with a full-length, unobstructed flight deck.
+Based on documented research in Charles E. MacKay's Aircraft Carrier - Beardmore's HMS Argus - ex Conte Rosso, this article examines how Argus helped move naval aviation from experimentation towards repeatable operational practice.
+Converted from the incomplete Italian liner Conte Rosso, Argus combined hangar integration, lifts, and flush-deck operations in a single ship design.

 The book Aircraft Carrier - Beardmore's HMS Argus is a 175-page highly detailed work with 330 illustrations, including restored ship covers, tracing her history and wartime record in the Royal Navy, to her demolition at Inverkeithing in 1947.
 This comprehensive documentation ensures that HMS Argus's revolutionary design achievements are properly recognized and preserved.
 The book includes details of commanding officers of the ship and the Fleet Air Arm as well as details of the various operations involving HMS Argus, providing essential context for understanding her design evolution.